aws-robotics/ros_buildfarm/doc/jobs/ci_jobs.rst

 A *CI* job is used for continuous integration in batch.
 It builds the code and runs the tests to check for regressions.
-It operates on many source repositories as specified in one or more ``.repos`` files, and is triggered to produce a nightly "fat" archive, and can also be triggered manually to quickly test changes on a select set of packages.
+It operates on many source repositories as specified in one or more ``.repos`` files, and is triggered to produce a nightly comprehensive archive, and can also be triggered manually to quickly test changes on a select set of packages.

 Each build is performed within a clean environment (provided by a Docker container) which only contains the specific dependencies of packages in the